jklarenbeek/protoduino/docs/ontology.md

 #### 5. Root Operation
 \[ \text{root}(x) = \] iterate center until ROOT.
 **Semantic meaning**: Quadrant (semantic basin), for grouping related states in FSMs.
 Precondition: x is 8-bit.
-Postcondition: One of 4 ROOTS; preserves duality (root(~x)=root(x)).
+Postcondition: One of 4 ROOTS; inversion maps to the dual quadrant (root(~x) = ~root(x)).
 **Example**: root(0x01)=0x00 (Q1: INIT).
 Exhaustive: 64 codes per ROOT (256/4).
-Edge: Non-convergent impossible by design.
+Edge: Non-convergent impossible by design (proven exhaustively in `ontology-proof.csv`, max depth 3).

-See errors.h for C implementations; these operations apply identically to events, enabling dual headers.
+See `src/dbg/errors.h` for C implementations; these operations apply identically to events — `src/dbg/events.h` provides the `EV_IS_*` / `ev_op_*` aliases.

 ---

 ## Generation Recipe

-This section provides a prescriptive algorithm to generate the ontology from first principles, producing `ontology-proof.csv` and headers like `events.h`/`errors.h`.
-The JS port (`ontology-claim.js`) and resulting CSV serve as claim and proof, verifiable in any repo.
+This section provides a prescriptive algorithm to generate the ontology from first principles.
+In this repository the loop is closed by three artifacts:

+- **Claim** — `docs/ontology-claim.js`: the ontology math (operations, hierarchy, symmetry classes) as an importable ES module.
+- **Proof** — `docs/ontology-proof.csv`: the exhaustive, deterministic (timestamp-free) classification of all 256 codes, generated from the claim.
+- **Enforcement** — `tools/ontology-sync.js`: parses `src/sys/errors.h` and `src/sys/events.h`, validates every annotation and the duality against the claim, regenerates the proof CSV and the flash string tables (`src/dbg/errors-strings.inc`, `src/dbg/events-strings.inc`). `--check` mode fails CI when anything drifts.

+The taxonomy *names* remain hand-authored in the headers (naming is a semantic act), but nothing about them can silently disagree with the math.

 ### Algorithm